 What is sewage?

-Sewage is a type of wastewater that enters the sewerage system from household bathrooms, toilets, kitchens, laundries and drains.
+Sewage is a type of industrial and domestic wastewater that enters the sewerage system from household bathrooms, toilets, kitchens, laundries and drains.
 It consists of approximately 99.6% water and 0.4% of biodegradable pollutants and small solid particles.
 A sewage treatment plant considers the following parameters of sewage:

 - The rate of flow